prashantgohel321/Linux-Administration-and-DBA/03 AD Domain Services Installation/01 promote-dc-server2022.md

 gohel.local
 ```

-- This name becomes the Active Directory domain name and DNS namespace.
+- This name becomes the AD domain name and DNS namespace.
 Selecting this name requires careful thought because renaming a domain later is difficult and not recommended.

 ---